ylang-ylang/mcp-sequential-thinking/README.md

-# Sequential Thinking MCP Server
+# Enhanced Sequential Thinking MCP Server

-A Model Context Protocol (MCP) server that helps break down complex problems into clear, sequential steps.
-This tool enhances structured problem-solving by managing thought sequences, allowing revisions, and supporting multiple solution paths.
+This project implements an advanced Sequential Thinking server using the Model Context Protocol (MCP).
+It provides a structured and flexible approach to problem-solving and decision-making through a series of thought steps, incorporating stages, scoring, and tagging.

 <a href="https://glama.ai/mcp/servers/m83dfy8feg"><img width="380" height="200" src="https://glama.ai/mcp/servers/m83dfy8feg/badge" alt="Sequential Thinking Server MCP server" /></a>

 ## Features

-- 🧠 **Sequential Problem Solving**: Break down complex problems step-by-step
+- 🧠 **Structured Problem Solving**: Break down complex problems into defined stages
-- 📊 **Progress Tracking**: Monitor thought sequences and branches
+- 📊 **Progress Tracking**: Monitor thought sequences, branches, and revisions
+- 🏷️ **Thought Categorization**: Tag and score thoughts for better organization
+- 📈 **Dynamic Adaptation**: Adjust the thinking process as new insights emerge
+- 📝 **Summary Generation**: Get an overview of the entire thinking process

 ## Prerequisites